Thursday, June 12, 2025

 • Mark Gruenwald: Senior Executive Editor

-• Carl Potts: Epic Executive Editor
+• Carl Potts: Marvel Executive Editor, Marvel/Epic

 • Bob Budiansky, Executive Editor, Special Projects